-The tests are performed with the chips Trusted Platform Module SLB9665_2.0 uniquely identified by their serial numbers and version information.
+The tests are performed with the chips Trusted Platform Module SLB9670_2.0 uniquely identified by their serial numbers and version information.
 For the tests different chip types are prepared.
-One of these types is the configuration which is finally delivered to the user.
+One of these types is the configuration which is finally delivered to the user except the version number.
+The samples tested have the version number v7.62.3126.02 where the last digit 02 indicates a not certified product.
+With the end of the certification process the version number becomes v7.62.3126.00 indicating a certified product.
+There are no other differences between the configuration delivered to the user and the configuration tested.
+The versions v7.62.3126.00 and 7.62.3127.00 include the identical source code, where the v7.62.3127.00 is used for field upgrade, therefore the test results of the tested configuration are also applicable to the configuration delivered to the user.
 The others contain special download functionality for test programs or have some security mechanisms deactivated.
 The entire functionality is the same for all chips.